WILLE-DAC/wip/V Imperium by-laws.md

 Composition
 </p>

 Initially, KREDIT's composed of the founding members of the V Imperium DAC.
-At any time KREDIT can consensually invite or kick members from its composition.
+At any time the manegerial team can consensually invite or kick members from its composition.

 <p align="center">
 <b>( article 4-d )</b><br>